elliptic-shiho/ecpy/README.md

 ```

 ## Require modules:
-* six (for Python 3.x compatibility)
+* six

-if installed following modules, `ecpy` uses that.
+If installed following modules, `ecpy` uses that.

-* `gmpy`
+* `gmpy2`
 * `primefac` or [primefac-fork](https://github.com/elliptic-shiho/primefac-fork/)

 # Setup with Native modules
-`ecpy` has native module.
+`ecpy` has a native module.
 If you want to speed-up ecpy, you can use that.

 ```
 > cd ecpy/cpp